 As an Undeclared Arts student, you may only declare to one of the programs of study listed above.

-If you are interested in any other program of study at Ryerson (including Arts and Contemporary Studies and International Economics and Finance), you must apply directly for admission through Undergraduate Admissions and Recruitment and pay the application fee.
+If you are interested in any other program of study at Ryerson (including Arts and Contemporary Studies and International Economics and Finance), you must apply directly for admission through Undergraduate Admissions and pay the application fee.
 Your application will be considered only if you fulfill the admission requirements for the program of choice and only if openings exist in that program.
 There is no guarantee that you will be able to transfer to another program.
 Students requesting a transfer will compete with all other candidates for admission and consideration is subject to space.